tayganr/purviewlab/modules/module08.md

     B ) Metrics Reader
     C ) Monitoring Reader

-2. Which of the following is **not** available as an Azure Purview metric?
+2. Which of the following is **not** available as a Microsoft Purview metric?

     A ) ScanCompleted
     B ) ScanDuration